Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Contact attorney David Lesh at 503.546.2928 for additional information.

 Keep in mind that filing an appeal of this administrative license suspension does not mean that the suspension will be overturned.
 Rather, it means that you have a chance to overturn this suspension.
-The reason suspensions are most often overturned are: failure of police officers to appear at the hearing; incomplete / inaccurate paperwork; and failure of law enforcement to turn in paperwork to the DMV (or turning in documents late).
+The reason suspensions are most often overturned include: failure of police officers to appear at the hearing; incomplete / inaccurate paperwork; and failure of law enforcement to turn in paperwork to the DMV (or turning in documents late).

-ISSUE TWO: Your Criminal Charge(s): You were also likely given a citation (ticket) or a release agreement ordering you to appear in court for the crime of driving under the influence of intoxicants "DUII" (and perhaps other charges such as reckless driving).
+PART TWO: Your Criminal Charge(s) (ORS 813.010): You were also likely given a citation (ticket) or a release agreement ordering you to appear in court for the crime of driving under the influence of intoxicants "DUII" (and perhaps other charges such as reckless driving (ORS 811.140), recklessly endangering another (ORS 163.195), criminal mischief in the second degree (ORS 164.354), failure to perform the duties of a driver (ORS 811.700-.705), and assault (ORS 163.160-.175).

 • Has 0.08 percent or more by weight of alcohol in the blood of the person as shown by chemical analysis of the breath or blood of the person; OR